GlobetrotterG/mega-man-memory-game/README.md

 ## User Stories

-* To play a game that is fun, interactive, and conceptual.
+As a user:

-* To play a game that is inspired by one of the classic games that bring memories.
+* I want to play a game that is fun, colourful, interactive, and conceptual.
-* To play a game that uses characters that I am a fan of.
+* I want to play an interesting game that I can use as my daily dose of brainpower.
-* To play a game that tests and challenges my memory skills within a timeframe.
+* I want to play a game that provides me instructions on how to play it.
-* To play a game that lets me play repeatedly.
+* I want to play I game that works on a laptop, desktop, tablet, and mobile.
-* To play a game that I can use as my daily dose of brainpower.
+* I want to play a game that tests and challenges my memory skills within a timeframe.
-* To play a game that provides me instructions on how to play it.
+* I want a game that lets me play repeatedly.
-* To play I game that works on a laptop, desktop, tablet, and mobile.
+* I want to experience playing a game inspired by one of the classic games that is nostalgic.
-* To control the music or sound at my convenience.
+* I want a game that I can control the music or sound at my convenience.

 # Wireframes